microservices-api/kubernetes-microprofile-lab/README.md

     ```console
     $ docker push docker-registry-default.apps.<okd_ip>.nip.io/myproject/microservice-vote:1.0.0
     ```
-1. Your image is now available in the internal registry in OKD.
-You can verify this through the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
-You can use the same username and password as the one used in `oc login` command.
+1. To verify your image is available in the registry, check the OKD's Registry Dashboard available at `https://registry-console-default.apps.<okd_ip>.nip.io/registry`.
+Use the same username and password as the one used in `oc login` command.

 ## Part 2: Deploy Open Liberty operator and and CouchDB Helm chart